saw-your-packet/CloudShovel/README.md

 ## Required Permissions

-To run CloudShovel, your AWS account or IAM user needs the following permissions:
+To run CloudShovel, your AWS account or IAM identity needs the following permissions:

 - EC2:
   - Describe, run, stop, and terminate instances